SRPater/Football-Lineups/README.md

 # Football Lineups
-Project for school course on MVC frameworks.
+Project for a school course on MVC frameworks.